flozz/yoga-image-optimizer/README.rst

       on them
     * Asynchronous generation and loading of thumbnails to not freeze the interface when importing a lot of images (#26)
-    * Speeded up thumbnail loading on Linux by using already generated thumbnails from the shared cache
+    * Sped up thumbnail loading on Linux by using already generated thumbnails from the shared cache
-    * Speeded up thumbnail generation using BOX sampling instead of LANCZOS
+    * Sped up thumbnail generation using BOX sampling instead of LANCZOS
     * Displayed a warning icon if the output image is larger than the input one

   * Bugfix / Code Improvement:

-    * Fix a crash when generating thumbnails for JPEGs with an invalid orientation EXIF tag (#29)
+    * Fixed a crash when generating thumbnails for JPEGs with an invalid orientation EXIF tag (#29)
-    * Fix inverted width and height with rotated JPEGs
+    * Fixed inverted width and height with rotated JPEGs
-    * Fix a crash of the image import process when generating the thumbnail of a broken image (#27)
+    * Fixed a crash of the image import process when generating the thumbnail of a broken image (#27)
-    * Fix a crash of the optimization batch if an error occurs when optimizing an image (#27)
+    * Fixed a crash of the optimization batch if an error occurs when optimizing an image (#27)
-    * Fix issues related to ``concurrent.futures`` on Python 3.7 and 3.8 (#32)
+    * Fixed issues related to ``concurrent.futures`` on Python 3.7 and 3.8 (#32)
     * Updated the code to not use deprecated constants on newer Pillow versions
     * Various typo fixed (@kianmeng, #31)